riceset/Garden/content/Algorithms/The Dining Philosophers Problem.md

 };
 ```

-Now, using the `print_philo_status()` function, we can select which status we want to print, then print the current status as required by the subject with the philosopher's id and current time.
+Now, using the `print_philo_status()` function, we can select which status we want to print, then print the current status as required by the subject.
 Of course, we have to protect the print statement by mutexes:

 ```c
 void	print_philo_status(t_philo *philo, t_philo_status status)